josephburkhart/QGIS-Archaeology-Resources/README.md

 This repository follows the structure required by the popular QGIS plugin [QGIS Resource Sharing](https://plugins.qgis.org/plugins/qgis_resource_sharing/), so QGIS users should be able to install this repository using that plugin.

+# Licensing
+This repository is currently covered by two licenses:

+- `SourcesLicense`

+The contents of directory `\collections\Sources\svg` including the Sources Logo, are currently property of [Sources Archaeological and Heritage Research](http://www.sourcesarch.com/), and may not be u